boot2podman/boot2podman/README.md

 Boot2podman uses [Tiny Core Linux](http://tinycorelinux.net), which runs from RAM and so does not persist filesystem changes by default.

+When you run `podman-machine create box`, the tool auto-creates a disk that will be automounted and used to persist your docker data in `/var/lib/containers` and `/var/lib/boot2podman`.
+This virtual disk will be removed when you run `podman-machine delete box`.
+It will also persist the SSH keys of the machine.
+Changes outside of these directories will be lost after powering down or restarting the VM.

+If you are not using the [Podman Machine](https://github.com/boot2podman/machine) management tool, you can create an `ext4` formatted partition with the label `boot2podman-data` (`mkfs.ext4 -L boot2docker-data /dev/sdX5`) to your VM or host, and Boot2podman will automount it on `/mnt/sdX` and then softlink `/mnt/sdX/var/lib/containers` to `/var/lib/containers`.

 ### Inspiration

 Boot2podman is inspired by [Boot2Docker](https://github.com/boot2docker/boot2docker), which is